learn-co-curriculum/dsc-introduction-to-sampling/README.md

 It's not a bad estimate, even though it's not exact.
 From here we can start to ask many questions related to how confident we are in this estimate.
 A first simple approach is to quantify our estimate.
-Perhaps we look at our percent error:
+We'll first look at the percent error:

 ```python